Male Balding: Your Complete Treatment Guide

 Male pattern baldness — androgenetic alopecia — is the most common cause of hair loss in men.
 It is caused by a genetic sensitivity to dihydrotestosterone (DHT), a hormone derived from testosterone that gradually shrinks hair follicles over time.

 Early treatment matters: Both finasteride and minoxidil are most effective when started before significant follicle miniaturisation has occurred.
-If you’ve noticed early signs of thinning or recession, acting now gives you the best outcome.
+If you have noticed early signs of thinning or recession, acting now gives you the best outcome.

 Finasteride (Propecia) — The Leading Treatment